 Rumination Syndrome Vs. Gastroparesis

 In gastroparesis, the individual may feel nauseous or full after eating.
-Unlike rumination syndrome, nausea, and dry-heaving do tend to occur with gastroparesis, and vomiting does take place in gastroparesis versus the regurgitation that happens in rumination syndrome.2 Additionally, symptoms in gastroparesis tend to be less frequent and happen further from the time of meals than in rumination syndrome where symptoms happen essentially daily and closely following meals.2 Gastroparesis tends to be caused by nerve dysfunction.
+Unlike rumination syndrome, nausea and dry-heaving do tend to occur with gastroparesis, and vomiting does take place in gastroparesis versus the regurgitation that happens in rumination syndrome.2 Additionally, symptoms in gastroparesis tend to be less frequent and happen further from the time of meals than in rumination syndrome where symptoms happen essentially daily and closely following meals.2 Gastroparesis tends to be caused by nerve dysfunction.

 Rumination Syndrome Vs. Acid Reflux

 Rumination syndrome and acid reflux, which causes a feeling of burning in your chest or throat, can co-occur in some cases, though they are separate diagnoses.
 One way to distinguish the two diagnoses is that treatments typical of reflux don’t help rumination get better.
-Additionally, in rumination syndrome, because the food is either undigested or only partially digested, it tends to taste normal and not acidic while reflux does tend to cause burning and a sour taste.
+Additionally, in rumination syndrome, because the food is either undigested or only partially digested, it tends to taste normal and not acidic, while reflux tends to cause burning and a sour taste.
 Acid reflux tends to happen at night, while rumination syndrome takes place more frequently after meals throughout the day.

-Rumination Syndrome Signs & Symptoms
+Rumination Disorder Symptoms

 - Weight loss